pens/rgb.sh/_posts/2025-07-08-photo-organization.md

    b. *Automatic backups*: While redundancy is important, it doesn't protect your data in the case of a full system loss (e.g. from fire or theft).
       Backups are a necessity to ensure that your library isn't lost in these circumstances.
-      Modern NAS's make it easy to set up automatic backups.
+      A NAS makes it easy to set up automatic backups to whichever cloud provider you prefer.

    c. *Multi-device access*: By storing your catalog on an always-available network location, you can access it from multiple devices (e.g. a laptop and a desktop).